 A slight breeze blows and ruffles the last of her straw-blond hair.
 It started coming out in clumps days ago.
 She hides the fact during the day beneath a wool-knit hat that proclaims her a fan of the Ottawa Senators.
 She has no idea who they were or what team sport they might have played.
 But she’s thankful nonetheless for the warmth and head cover it affords her.

 Drawing her attention back to the dirty piece of paper, Finley focuses her thoughts once more, trying to make sense of it all.
 But instead of writing, she stares at Charlie.
 Then almost laughs out loud at the absurdity of it.
-Here she is, a petite 35 year-old woman dressed in Army fatigues sat on a shattered wall.
-Writing her life story on a scrap of paper, by torchlight, with a small plush monkey sat on her knee watching the proceedings.
+Here she is, a petite 35 year-old woman dressed in Army fatigue sat on a shattered wall.
+Writing her life story on a scrap of paper by torchlight.
+With a small plush monkey sat on her knee watching the proceedings.

 “Do you think I’m going crazy?”
 She asks the monkey in all seriousness then grins.
 Charlie stares back, his dirty face no doubt mirroring her own.